 Yoga and descipline

-Yoga is an ancient art, which teaches us how to live a balanced, healthy and self-disciplined life (the experience comes only through discipline).
-It is based on the funda of life "simple living and high thinking".
-Let’s go hundred years back and sense the real Yog (the word Yoga came out of Yog).
+Yoga is an ancient art, which teaches us how to live a balanced, healthy and self-disciplined life.
+A person aquires right knowledge and good experiences only through descipline.
+Yogic lfestyle is based on a funda of "simple living and high thinking".
+Let’s go a hundred years back and sense the real Yog (the word Yoga came out of Yog).

 Roots of Yoga

 Yoga comes from India.
 In the old times there was a system which was called Gurukula system ( 'Guru' means ‘teacher’, 'Kula’ stands for ‘home').
-This system was based on the tradition where a student could live, study and work with their Guru (teacher).
+This system was based on the tradition where students could live, study and work with their Guru's (teachers).
 Parents sent their kids to the Asrama (a place for spiritual learning) at the age of eight and they stayed there for twelve years, to learn the Yogic discipline.
-All the kids were treated as family members and were taught the philosophy, yoga asanas, karma yoga, meditation techniques and pranayama.
+All the kids were treated as family members and were taught philosophy, yoga asanas, karma yoga, meditation techniques and pranayama.
 It was normal for a student to help around the asrama.
-Some students chopped the wood for fire; another helped the Guru to refill his cattle or to do the cores.
-Basically students were expected to do anything which was needed for the Asrama and the family to sustain.
+Some students chopped the wood for fire; another helped the Guru to refill his cattle, helping with fixing electricity problem, or to do the cores.
+Basically students were taught everything and were expected to do anything which was needed for the Asrama and the family to sustain.
 This is how Yoga was taught in India many years ago.

 Aim of yoga